nightroman/FarNet.Redis/README.md

 [#358]: https://github.com/microsoft/garnet/issues/358
 [FAQ]: https://microsoft.github.io/garnet/docs/welcome/faq

-For faster connection to local servers, consider using `127.0.0.1` instead of `localhost` in configuration strings.
+For faster local connections, consider `127.0.0.1` instead of `localhost` in configuration strings.

-Garnet supports the only database (0), see [#61].
+Garnet: The only database is 0, see [#61].
+Other database indexes formally work but 0 is used.

 Garnet: The same key may simultaneously exist as string and object, see [#358].
 Mind expected inconsistencies and not unique `Search-RedisKey` results.

-Garnet: Do not use saved checkpoints with different server versions, format is not yet stabilized, see [FAQ].
+Garnet: Do not use saved checkpoints with different server versions, format may change, see [FAQ].
 To migrate data, use `Export-Redis`, delete checkpoints, upgrade server, use `Import-Redis`.

 ## See also